divlv/mavenskeleton/README.md

 # Maven Skeleton Template
 Clean Maven template skeleton project.
-Creates **executable JAR** file
+Creates **executable JAR** file with dependencies and resources

 Grab and use this template to quickly create the empty maven JAR project.